Tags: Athletics, Conservatory, My Wheaton, Spiritual Life, The Arts

 Alice Zhang '18 is a Music and Economics double major and is also taking elective studies in business.
 She is an active member of both the Symphonic Band and Symphony Orchestra at Wheaton, and the 2016-2017 academic year marked her third as a member of the Varsity Women's Swimming Team.
-Photo captions (top to bottom): the swim team in crazy attire, a common sight on campus; a Symphony Orchestra performance; Alice and fellow swim team members.
+Photo captions (top to bottom): a Symphony Orchestra performance; Alice and fellow swim team members.

 To learn more about Wheaton, connect with Wheaton College Undergraduate Admissions.
 Set up a visit, or apply now.